oxnr/awesome-notes/Business/Principles.md

 - Pain not severe
 - Costs of solving problem not high
 - Give people exactly what they want, no hidden sneaky intransparent shit

+## Fun

+- The company is not your baby, you don't sell your baby you don't rename your baby